Girl Scout Troop#77 - Brookline Sharpshooters

 Known as "Brookline's Annie Oakleys," and trained by Edward Wilhelm, the rifle team from Troop#77 compiled a remarkable record of achievement, consistently finished among the top sharpshooters in the Pittsburgh area, and were recognized for their talents by the National Rifle Association.
 The girls trained once a week at the No. 1 Police Station shooting range.

 One of their most successful projects was preparing gift packages for servicemen that were distributed at the USO lounge on Grant Street in downtown Pittsburgh.
 Each package contained three postal cards, three candy bars, cigarettes and chewing gum.
-The troop received many appreciative letters from soldiers who received these packages.
+The troop received mention in the February 3, 1943 Sun-Telegraph along with many appreciative letters from soldiers who received these packages.

 One of those letters read:

 No more is known at this time about Brookline's Girl Scout Troop#77 from the Episcopal Church of the Advent.
+There is no further mention of the troop after the February 1943 article.
 If anyone has any further information to share please contact us via our guestbook or our Brookline Connection facebook page.

 <Brookline Churches> <> <Brookline History>